dzackgarza/Arizona-Winter-School-2019/Typeset/Wickelgren/2 - Wickelgren 2.md

 \text{cos}^0_x \coprod_\alpha U_\alpha \mapsvia{\homotopic} X
 $$

-> Note: this may be the Cech nerve, not entirely sure.
+> (DZG) Note: this may be the Cech nerve, not entirely sure.
 Pretty sure I got the notation wrong though.

 This gives us a localization functor
 $$